amyjko/foundations-of-information/chapters/social.md

 # Podcasts

-* [Can Big Tech Make Sure That 2020 Is Not 2016?, Sway|https://sway.simplecast.com/episodes/can-big-tech-make-sure-that-2020-is-not-2016-j1sOJ9zx].
+* [_Can Big Tech Make Sure That 2020 Is Not 2016?_, Sway|https://sway.simplecast.com/episodes/can-big-tech-make-sure-that-2020-is-not-2016-j1sOJ9zx].
 Discusses how social media platforms are amending policies around political advertising and disinformation.

-* [You Missed a Spot, On the Media|https://www.wnycstudios.org/podcasts/otm/episodes/on-the-media-you-missed-a-spot].
+* [_You Missed a Spot_, On the Media|https://www.wnycstudios.org/podcasts/otm/episodes/on-the-media-you-missed-a-spot].
 Discusses content moderation, deplatforming, free speech, and the future of social media.

-* [I Love Section 230.
+* [_I Love Section 230_.
 Got a Problem With That?, The Argument, NY Times|https://the-argument.simplecast.com/episodes/trump-section-230-facebook-twitter-trump-i8CQUVde].
 A debate on Section 230, the left's desire for more aggressive moderation, the right's desire for less, and the surprising ways that the policy has created a marketplace for online speech.

-* [Restoring Justice Online, On the Media|https://www.wnycstudios.org/podcasts/otm/episodes/on-the-media-fix-the-internet].
+* [_Restoring Justice Online_, On the Media|https://www.wnycstudios.org/podcasts/otm/episodes/on-the-media-fix-the-internet].
 Discusses conflict and harassment online and how methods of restorative justice hold promise to rehabilitate online communities suffering from interpersonal conflict.

+* [_The Substack Bros & Teen Vogue_, Cancel Me Daddy, Katelyn Burns and Oliver-Ash Kleine|https://anchor.fm/cancel-me-daddy/episodes/The-Substack-Bros--Teen-Vogue-eu0c7b].
+Discusses the resignation of Teen Vogue's new editor due to her anti-Asian racist adolescent tweets and the controversy at [Substack|http://substack.com] in which ant-trans writers are being recruited with large writing grants using the revenue generated partly by trans Substack writers.